fmmb/myservers-admin-scripts/README.md

 Analyse the permissions of all student users and makes sure that they are set to the default value

-	./system/set_permissions.sh
+	sudo ./system/set_permissions.sh

+Backup all users

+	sudo ./system/backup.sh

-You may want to add this script to your cron, and send the result to a log file
+You may want to add these scripts to your cron, and send the result to a log file

 # Other stuff